Phillips 66 quarterly profit up on good margins

 “The water is receding, we’ve gotten power back this morning and starting to restore that to the various units.
 But we’re still making assessments and we really haven’t determined when we can start back up,” Taylor told Reuters in an interview.

-Taylor also said Phillips 66 is ramping up pipeline and truck deliveries of Mississippi Lime crude to its Ponca City, Oklahoma, refinery, to 50,000 bpd by the end of 2013.
-The Energy Information Administration puts the Ponca City refinery’s capacity at 198,400 bpd, although Phillips sets the plant’s capacity at 187,000 bpd.
+Taylor also said Phillips 66 is ramping up pipeline and truck deliveries of Mississippi Lime crude to its 198,400 bpd Ponca City, Oklahoma, refinery, and expects to reach 50,000 bpd by the end of 2013.

 That is in addition to a deal with Kinder Morgan Energy Partners L.P.
 KMP.N to build a pipeline to carry Eagle Ford shale oil from South Texas to the refiner’s 247,000 bpd plant in Sweeny, Texas.